 T.Y.
 Lin receives the National Medal of Science from President Ronald Reagan.

 T.Y.
 Lin International completes the award-winning design of the Smith Avenue High Bridge in St. Paul, Minnesota.
 The use of high-strength steel strands in the arch ties is one of the most innovative features of the design.

 T.Y.
-Lin International Group is acquired by DAR Group, an international network of professional service firms, comprised of over 12,000 staff members located in 45 countries around the world.
+Lin International Group is acquired by Dar Group, an international network of professional service firms, comprised of over 17,000 staff members assisting clients in over 100 countries around the world.